 Detailed understanding of context of the site.
 Introduction to master plans, land use for cities, development control rules.
 Site selection criteria for different building typologies.
-Impact of building developments on the surroundings including aspects such as traffic, noise, pollution, microclimate, etc., especially in the context of large scale projects.
+Impact of building developments on the surroundings including aspects such as traffic, noise, pollution, microclimate, differential vulnerabilities to physical, social and economic risks of climate change and analysis of risk maps. etc., especially in the context of large scale projects.
 Understanding the above through real projects/ case studies.

 Site as offering potential/ limitations to architectural design.
 Importance of site analysis.
 On site and off site factors.
 Analysis of natural, cultural and aesthetic factors.
 Factors to include topography, hydrology, soils, vegetation, climate and microclimate, surface drainage, accessibility, size and shape, infrastructure, sources of water supply and means of disposal system, visual aspects, context of built environment.
 Introduction to detailed analysis involving aspects like contours, slope analysis, grading process, grading criteria, functional and aesthetic considerations.
 Maps of matrix analysis and composite analysis methods.
-Understanding the above through real projects/ case studies.
+Predicted and Understanding the above through real projects/ case studies.

-UNIT III PRINCIPLES OF SITE LAYOUT AND DEVELOPMENT
+PRINCIPLES OF SITE LAYOUT AND DEVELOPMENT UNIT III

 Organisation of pedestrian and vehicular circulation.
 Geometric calculation for movement.
 Types of roads, hierarchy of roads, networks, road widths and parking regulations.
 Principles of positive drainage and grading for drainage.
 Location and design of sewage treatment plants.
 Methods to control soil erosion.
 Location of utility lines to simplify maintenance.
 Planning for rain water harvesting.
 Incorporation of services such as drinking water pipelines, fire hydrants, communication and networking facilities at site.
 Vegetation, landforms and water as modifiers of microclimate.
+Adaptation and Resilience strategies such as heat action plans, resilience facilities, thermal protection, microclimate improvement and flood management.

 Understanding the above through real projects/ case studies.